ibm-bluemix-push-notifications/cordova_HelloPush/README.md

 	classpath 'com.google.gms:google-services:3.0.0'

 4.)
-Then find "dependencies" .Select that dependencies where you have text `compile` and where that dependecies is getting ended, just after that, add this line :
+Then find "dependencies" .Select that dependencies where you have text `compile` and where that dependecies is getting ended, just after that section, add this line :

 	apply plugin: 'com.google.gms.google-services'